March 15th - Hungarian National Holiday 2020

 Suppose you lived in a country that lost just about every war in the last five hundred years, most of which time it spent being occupied by bigger neighbors – on national holidays, you would still want to celebrate something, right?
 For us Hungarians, the solution is to get together and celebrate the points in history when at least we tried.

-As the outcome was usually pretty similar, you can tell these occasions apart by the friendly neighbor Hungary celebrates having revolted against – in fall, Hungarians celebrate the crushed 1956 revolution against the Soviet Union, and right in the middle of March, the 1848-49 uprising against the Habsburgs.
-So why is it worth celebrating if it failed?
+But why is it worth celebrating the 1848-49 uprising against the Habsburgs if it failed?
 In 1848, the Hungarian nation united to fight for freedom, and this eventually led to the creation of Austria-Hungary, which meant Hungarians started to have more say in politics after the reconciliation with Austria.

 And while Hungarians ended up losing, their generals as well as soldiers deserve praise for putting out their best effort, against all odds, for such a long time.
 The brilliant chemist turned general who surrendered in 1849, named Artúr Görgei, was often portrayed as a traitor for having “given up”; but in reality, his strategic genius had helped Hungarians stick it out for so long in the first place.